North America·USA·Updated May 3, 2026

 High Risk

-Fort Lauderdale has 10 documented tourist scams across 7 categories in our database.
+Fort Lauderdale has 14 documented tourist scams across 8 categories in our database.
 Scam activity is rated moderate.
-The most commonly reported risks are Port Everglades unofficial taxi drivers overcharging cruise passengers, Fake boat and yacht charter websites collecting deposits, Vacation rental listings for condos that do not exist or are already booked.
+The most commonly reported risks are Port Everglades unofficial taxi drivers overcharging cruise passengers, Spring break "VIP club" wristbands that are not honored, Vacation rental listings for condos that do not exist or are already booked.

 Editorially reviewed — sources cross-referenced before publishing.
 How we verify →